otto-de/api-guidelines/content/guidelines/030_REST-GUIDELINES/010_HTTP/010_Methods/030_should-consider-to-design-post-and-patch-idempotent.md

 - A resource specific **conditional key** provided via `If-Match` header in the request.
 The key is generally a meta information of the resource, for example, a _hash_ or _version number_, often stored with it.
 It allows to detect concurrent creations and updates to ensure idempotent behavior (see [SHOULD consider to support `ETag` together with `If-Match`/`If-None-Match` header](@guidelines/R000060)).
 - A resource specific **secondary key** provided as a resource property in the request body.
 The _secondary key_ is stored permanently in the resource.
 It allows to ensure idempotent behavior by looking up the unique secondary key in case of multiple independent resource creations from different clients.

-To decide which pattern is suitable for your use case, please consult the following table showing the major properties of each pattern:
+To decide which pattern is suitable for your use case, consult the following table showing the major properties of each pattern:

 |                                       | Conditional Key | Secondary Key |
 | ------------------------------------- | --------------- | ------------- |